romanpauk/dingo/docs/advanced-topics.md

   IProcessor &second;
 };

-// Define traits type with a single selector using size_t as a key struct container_traits : static_container_traits<void> {
+// Define traits type with a single lookup using size_t as a key struct container_traits : static_container_traits<void> {
-  using index_definition_type = selectors<associative<IProcessor, size_t>>;
+  using lookup_definition_type = lookups<associative<IProcessor, size_t>>;
 };
-// Runtime selector lookup uses dynamic internal storage even when this
+// Runtime lookup lookup uses dynamic internal storage even when this
 // example uses static_container_traits for the rest of the container.

 container<container_traits> container;